 A representative from the Foundation for Civil Society [the funder for this project] visited in the field recently.
 She attended meetings in Matipwili and Gongo with the community committees there.
 Community committee members were able to explain their growing environmental awareness and community based activities.
 They described the progress they have made through the interactions with the park, their previous visit to agencies and organizations in Dar es Salaam and the development of awareness raising activities conducted in their communities.

-Our fundraising late last year got our construction of site facilities off to a good start early this year.
-The first facilities to be constructed on the Kihembe site will support staff and volunteers who are helping with the development of the centre.
-These facilities include accommodation, office space, kitchen and eating and sitting space, washroom and a security gate.
-There is a phased plan for the development of the centre so that we can match our activity with the available resources.
+Early this year our first site facilities were constructed on the Kihembe site.
+The facilities included accommodation, office space, kitchen and eating and sitting space, washroom and a security gate and are intended to support staff and volunteers who are helping with the development of the centre.
+Our priorities for the next phase of development include some group meeting facilities along with additional accommodation.
 You can help us keep the momentum going by donating on this website at: donate .
 For further information on Kihembe follow these links to our project page or to the dedicated Kihembe website: Kihembe project – Kihembe website

 The Kesho Trust (Tz) is our locally registered NGO in Tanzania